Easy Research Paper Writing Using Sources

 - You can refute them and say why they are wrong and why.

-- You can explain what is right about that point of view and what parts of it you agree with before you state your own point of view.
+- You can explain what is right about that point of view and what parts you accept before you state your own point of view.

 - You can explain how you and your audience have many values in common and tell how your position better meets the values you both hold.